stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notifications.md

 ## How to Interpret CDS and CSYNC Notifications

-On receipt of a NOTIFY(CDS) for a particular child zone at the published address for CDS notifications the parent has the option of scheduling an immediate check of the CDS and CDNSKEY RRsets as published by that particular child zone.
+Upon receipt of a NOTIFY(CDS) for a particular child zone at the published address for CDS notifications, the parent, roughly speaking, has three options:

+  1. Schedule an immediate check of the CDS and CDNSKEY RRsets as published by that particular child zone.
 If the parent does this the convergence time (time for publication of a new CDS until propagation of the corresponding DS) will decrease significantly, thereby providing improved service to the child zone.

+     The parent MAY keep state about children which are known to send NOTIFY(CDS) messages, and reduce the periodic scanning frequency accordingly (e.g. to every two weeks).
+     If a CDS/CDNSKEY change is then detected, the parent SHOULD clear that state and revert to the default scanning schedule.
+     Parents introducing CDS/CDNSKEY scanning support at the same time as NOTIFY(CDS) support are not in danger of breaking children's scanning assumption, and MAY therefore us a low-frequency scanning schedule in default mode.

-At its option the parent may also choose not to scan that particular child, at least not for some time, as that child is apparently able to send CDS notifications when it is rolling its KSK.
+  2. Choose not to scan that particular child, at least not for some time, as that child is apparently able to send CDS notifications when it is rolling its KSK.
      This will decrease the scanning effort for the parent.

-A third option is to ignore the notification, in which case the system works exactly as before.
+  3. Ignore the notification, in which case the system works exactly as before.

-On receipt of a NOTIFY(CSYNC) to the published address for CSYNC notifications the parent has exactly the same options to choose among as for the NOTIFY(CDS).
+Upon receipt of a NOTIFY(CSYNC) to the published address for CSYNC notifications, the parent has exactly the same options to choose among as for the NOTIFY(CDS).

 # DNSKEY Notifications